kauanhindlmayer/mirai-nlp-api/README.md

-# Mirai Embedding API
+# Mirai NLP API

-This project is a FastAPI-based application that generates text embeddings using a pre-trained language model.
+This project is a FastAPI-based application that provides Natural Language Processing (NLP) capabilities, including text embedding generation and text summarization using pre-trained language models.

 ## Getting Started